MinnPost/object-sync-for-salesforce/docs/code/files/classes/salesforce_push.php.txt

 	*/
 	public function salesforce_push_sync_rest( $object_type, $object, $mapping, $sf_sync_trigger ) {

-		// when using async, this task receives the WordPress object id value as an integer. otherwise, it receives the WordPress object data if ( is_int( $object ) ) {
+		// when using async, this task receives the WordPress object id value as an integer. otherwise, it receives the WordPress object data as an array if ( is_int( $object ) ) {
 			$wordpress_id = $object;
 			// if this is NOT a deletion, try to get all of the object's data